Petra Easy Scrap Yarn Crochet Cardigan Free Pattern

 Tip: Based on Kiks + Jack Crochet’s gauge and the size of our buttons, a chain 2 (then skip 2) was the appropriate button hole size so that the button wasn’t too tight or too loose going through the hole.
 After you have created one button hole, test it out.
 For example, you may find a chain 3 (then skip 3) is a better fit for your type of button.

-Row 5: ch2, sc into 2nd st, sc into every st. When you get to a button hole space, you are crocheting into the space.
+Row 5: ch2, sc into 2nd st, sc into every st. When you get to a button hole space, you are crocheting into the space (in Kiks + Jack Crochet’s version we crochet 2sc into every button hole space).
 Turn

 Row 6: ch2, sc into 2nd st until the end of row.
 Turn